La Chinesca

-La Chinesca is a neighborhood located in the Mexican city of Mexicali.
+La Chinesca (The Mexican Chinatown) is a neighborhood located in the Mexican city of Mexicali.
 The location is home to about 15,000 people of Chinese origin, historically the largest Chinese community in Mexico.
-However, as of 2012, this number was surpassed by Tijuana's La Mesa District which is home to approximately 15,000 Chinese immigrants and people of Chinese descent.
 While this number does not compare to other cities worldwide with a prominent Chinese diaspora, early in the 20th century Mexicali was numerically and culturally more Chinese than other immigrant groups.
 The Chinese arrived to the area as laborers for the Colorado River Land Company, an American enterprise which designed and built an extensive irrigation system in the Valley of Mexicali.
 Some immigrants came from the United States, often fleeing anti-Chinese policies there, while others sailed directly from China.

 History

 Many of the Chinese laborers who came to the irrigation system stayed on after its completion, congregating in an area of Mexicali today known as Chinesca.
-During Prohibition in the U.S., many Chinese laborers and farmers came to the town to open bars, restaurants and hotels to cater their American clients, Chinesca eventually housed just about all of the city's casinos and bars, and a tunnel system to connect bordellos and opium dens to Calexico on the U.S. side.
+During Prohibition in the United States, many Chinese laborers and farmers came to the town to open bars, restaurants and hotels to cater their American clients, Chinesca eventually housed just about all of the city's casinos and bars, and a tunnel system to connect bordellos and opium dens to Calexico on the U.S. side.
 Bootleggers also used this route to supply the U.S. with alcohol purchased in Mexico.

 By 1920, Mexicali's Chinese population outnumbered the Mexican 10,000 to 700.
 A group of 5,000 single Chinese males started the Asociación China, a Mexicali social organization at least partly devoted to finding Chinese wives from overseas.
 This organization remains active to present day.
 In 1927, a series of Tong wars here and other parts of Northern Mexico erupted over control of gambling and prostitution rings.
 Mexican alarm over the Chinese organized crime led to the government-encouraged Movimiento Anti-Chino.
 In the late 1920s, a wave of anti-immigrant sentiment that swept the country and led to the torture and murder of hundreds of Chinese in northern Mexico.
 However, the Chinese in this city were numerous enough and politically strong enough to protect themselves.

 The percentage of Chinese was so high here that in the 1940s the town had only two cinemas, both of which played Chinese movies almost exclusively.
 However, in the later half of the 20th century, steady influx of Mexican migrants here diluted the Chinese population, until once again they became a minority.